 Write a function that will accept the list that contains employee information as a collection of lists obtained after reading the file, as a parameter.
-Use the contents of each record in the list to calculate the Rank score of each employee. (remember that no two employees can have the same rank score!)
+Use the contents of each record in the list to calculate the Rank Score of each employee.
 The getPositionScore function should be helpful in calculating the Rank Score.

-You must then append the Rank Score to the end of each record so that each record looks like: [ (GTID, Last name, First name), SE score, PE score, Days, Rank Score] You should then rank all the employees.
+You should then rank all the employees.
 Be sure to resolve all conflicts where two employees have the same Rank Score according to the rules given above.
 No two employees can have the same rank.
-The details of how you want to resolve the conflicts and where you want to store the ranks are up to you.
+The details of how you want to resolve the conflicts and where you want to store the rank scores are up to you.

 You may use the dictionary while you are ranking employees, or transfer the data to the dictionary after you have finished ranking them.
-You are most welcome to use any helper functions that may assist you in helping rank the employees and resolve the conflicts.
+You are most welcome to use any helper functions that may assist you in ranking the employees and resolve the conflicts.

-Create a new empty dictionary with the key as Rank, in the following format:
+Create a new empty dictionary with the key as Rank (not to be confused with Rank Score), in the following format:

-Rank $\rightarrow$ [(GTID, Lastname, Firstname), Position]
+Rank \rightarrow [(GTID, Lastname, Firstname), Position]